Contextualizing Menopause in the Law

 “It is horrendous, but then it’s magnificent,” says one character about menopause in an episode of the 2019 Netflix comedy Fleabag.
 Her younger interlocutor is incredulous at this proclamation.
 That younger character, and even the audience, may be somewhat taken aback by this frank discussion.
 After all, menopause is not a subject that is commonly discussed, let alone praised.
 Whether among friends, acquaintances, or colleagues (fictional or not), silence about menopause is more likely the norm.
 This is true in the law, too.
 The law mostly ignores menopause.

-To inform this analysis, the Article situates its discussion of menopause in a broader context: the socio-legal treatment of pregnancy, breastfeeding, and menstruation.
+In order to explore how the law should ensure that menopause is not an obstacle to full participation in public life by all people, this Article situates its discussion of menopause in a broader context: the socio-legal treatment of pregnancy, breastfeeding, and menstruation.
 By viewing the four reproduction-associated conditions or processes together, rather than in silos, it is possible to discern a hierarchy of favorable treatment, with breastfeeding and pregnancy at the top, trailed by menstruation, and with menopause at the bottom.
-The Article also highlights a connective thread across these processes: law’s abnormal/normal binary often maps uneasily onto them.
+The Article also highlights a connective thread across these processes, which is that the law’s abnormal/normal binary maps uneasily onto each of them.

-Ultimately, the Article argues that the law should move beyond individual one-off accommodations for “abnormal” manifestations of these conditions.
-The law should instead recognize and incorporate protections for the broad spectrum of what can be considered “normal” experiences.
+Ultimately, the Article argues that the law should move beyond individual one-off accommodations for “abnormal” manifestations of these conditions and instead recognize the broad spectrum of what can be considered “normal” experiences.
 Such an approach challenges the abnormal/normal dichotomy and is necessarily part of a larger scholarly dialogue that challenges binary thinking about gender and disability.
 By chipping away at the stigma surrounding menopause, this Article seeks for menopause a socio-legal solicitude equal to the one that exists for breastfeeding and pregnancy and that is beginning to emerge for menstruation.